OceanAnalysis Functions

 This holds AMSR satellite data as read by read_amsr.

-The metadata element is a Dict that holds the source filename, the longitude and latitude, and the name of the stored variable.
+The metadata element is a Dict that holds the source filename, the sensor, the name of the stored variable, the observation interval ("time_coverage_start" and time_coverage_end) and the vectors (longitude and latitude) that define the grid.
+The data element is a matrix holding the gridded data.

 source